wendyww9/adagrams-py/README.md

 $ python main.py wave
 ```

-3. Use play-testing wth your partner to guide your development.
+3. Use play-testing to guide your development.

 4. Use tests to verify your functions after thoroughly play-testing.
 See instructions for running tests in the section below. *A complete set of unit tests is provided for this project.*